-- 7. (Q) What funds must the village clerk establish? - (A) Those funds set forth in Ohio Revised Code Section 5705.09.
-(Chapter 3, Section II Appropriations, D) - 8.
-(Q) What village officer is responsible for keeping track of changes in the village boundaries? - (A) Ohio Revised Code Section 709.011 directs the village clerk to notify the Board of Elections, in writing, of any changes in the village boundaries.
+- 7. (Q) What funds must the village clerk establish?
+(A) Those funds set forth in Ohio Revised Code Section 5705.09.
+(Chapter 3, Section II Appropriations, D) 8.
+(Q) What village officer is responsible for keeping track of changes in the village boundaries?
+(A) Ohio Revised Code Section 709.011 directs the village clerk to notify the Board of - (A) Obio Revised Code Section 709.011 directs the village clerk to notify the Board of Elections, in writing, of any changes in the village boundaries.
 This must be done within 30 days of such changes.